hyperledger/bevel/platforms/corda-ent/configuration/roles/create/certificates/cenm/Readme.md

 **when**: It runs when **ambassador_tls_certs.failed** variable is False

 #### 5. Check if the openssl conf file exists or not
-This tasks check if the openssl file for the networkmap exists on the given path
+This tasks check if the openssl file for the idman exists on the given path
 ##### Input Variables

-    path: The path to the opensslnetworkmap.conf file
+    path: The path to the opensslidman.conf file
 ##### Output Variables

-    openssl_conf_check: Stores the status of the opensslnetworkmap.conf file
+    openssl_conf_check: Stores the status of the opensslidman.conf file

-#### 6. Generate openssl.conf file for networkmap
+#### 6. Generate openssl.conf file for idman
-This tasks creates the openssl.conf file for the networkmap if it does not exist
+This tasks creates the openssl.conf file for the idman if it does not exist
 ##### Input Variables

-    domain_name: Domain name of the networkmap, usually formed by IDMAN_NAME.EXTERNAL_URL_SUFFIX
+    domain_name: Domain name of the idman, usually formed by IDMAN_NAME.EXTERNAL_URL_SUFFIX

 **when**: It runs when **openssl_conf_check.stat.exists** variable is False